Skip to contents

 If an error occurred in unserialization or conversion of the message data to the specified mode, a raw vector will be returned instead to allow recovery (accompanied by a warning).

-For the signalling version: when the receive is complete, the supplied 'conditionVariable' is signalled by incrementing its value by 1.
+By supplying a ‘conditionVariable’, when the receive is complete, the ‘conditionVariable’ is signalled by incrementing its value by 1.
 This happens asynchronously and independently of the R execution thread.

 Examples